EE (telecommunications): Criticism and controversies

 In January 2017, EE were fined £2.7 million by the regulator, Ofcom, for overcharging more than 32,145 customers.
 Users who called EE's customer services number whilst roaming within the EU had been charged as though they were calling from the United States.
 Despite calls to the EE telephone number from within the EU becoming free from 18 November 2015, EE continued to bill more than 7,600 customers until January 2016.

 In May 2018, a security researcher discovered the company had failed to update the default administrator password on a code quality testing platform containing application source code and Amazon Web Services and API keys.
 The company issued a statement saying, "No customer data is, or has been, at risk", while the researcher pointed out that "malicious hackers could analyze the code of their payment systems, and find major holes that could lead to theft of payment information".

 Later that month, EE blocked and removed a website after text messages claiming to be from EE were sent to customers offering 40 per cent off their monthly bills in celebration of the Royal Wedding.
 Customers took to social media to complain of the texts.
 The scam messages contained a link to a fake EE website, encouraging them to enter their personal details and card number.
 EE advised any customers who receive any messages to not click on any of the links, and delete the messages after forwarding them to 7726, Ofcom's anti-spam service.

 In June 2021, EE was the first company to re-introduce roaming charges for its customers in the EU, after Brexit meant that EU roaming regulations no longer applied.
 A £2 daily fee will be charged to be able to use data/call/text allowances in EU destinations.

+Loyalty penalty claim

+In November 2025, the Competition Appeal Tribunal (CAT) approved a class action claim in the UK from consumer rights expert Justin Gutmann to take mobile network operators to court, including EE.
+The claim alleges that they were charging long standing customers for their mobile phones beyond their contractual terms.
+Gutmann is representing 10.9 million contracts that were affected between 1 October 2015 and 31 March 2025.
+The claim (if successful) could see EE, alongside other operators, paying over £1.1 billion in damages (£104 per contract).
+A significant amount of the claim was struck out, due to how long ago this occurred.
+The claim follows Citizens Advice complaining to the Competition and Markets Authority in September 2018.
+Mobile networks, including EE, deny any wrongdoing.